numalariamodeling/faculty-enrich-2022/content/lessons/_index.md

     + The basic inputs: Parameters, demographics and climates
     + The reports/outputs: JSON/CSV outputs
     + The interventions: (To be covered in following weeks)
-- Create demographics and climate files, incorporate into simulation (Obj 2d)
+- Create demographics and climate files, and incorporate into simulations (Obj 2d)
+    +  Repeat this in own research projects
 - Grab and plot outputs (Obj 2d)
     + InsetChart
     + MalariaSummaryReport